dutchin/ConcurRecipes/Get Itinerary and Trip details.md

 Name | 	Description
 --------------- | ---------------
 {_tripId_} | Required.
-The identifier for the desired trip userid_type=login&userid_value=_{loginID}_ |	The loginID is the user�s Concur login ID.
+The identifier for the desired trip userid_type=login&userid_value=_{loginID}_ |	The loginID is the user's Concur login ID.
 The userid_value of ALL can be sent to get trip summaries for all users at the company. systemFormat=_{format}_	|The systemFormat query parameter can be used to specify that the response is formatted for a different system.
 The supported value is Tripit.

 The request returns an itinerary parent element with a subset of child elements.
 A partial list appears below.
 The complete list is located [here]( https://developer.concur.com/api-reference/travel/itinerary-tmc-thirdparty/index.html#getdetails).